COLORADO RIVER COMPACTS

 Uinta County landowners and producers that divert water off a tributary of the Green River, including but not limited to Henry's Fork, Smith's Fork, and Black's Fork, are affected by the Colorado River Compacts.
 Residents and recreationists are also impacted.

-Below you will find information, resources, and frequently asked questions.
-If you do not find the information you are looking for, please use the form at the bottom of the page to submit relevant questions.
+Below you will find information and resources.
+If you do not find what you are looking for, please visit the Wyoming State Engineer's Office website.

 A 2016 report prepared by the Wyoming State Engineer's Office.